Kindseal86/ID-Tech-Houseplant-Classification/README.md

 ## The Algorithm

-My algorithm runs the image classification model that was trained with my dataset and shows the plant species along with information on how to take care of it.
+My algorithm runs the image classification model that was trained with my dataset and shows the plant species.
+It also displays information on how often to water it.
+My algorithm was retrained from the resnet18 base image classification model to recognize 18 different common houseplant species.

 ## Running this project